Notes on the Geography of Northern India: Qutb Minar

 Khushwant Singh, a novelist whose father was a contractor during the construction of New Delhi, laments the "long traffic jam" that now stretches south from the city to the Qutb: "I used to cycle from the Safdarjung tomb to Qutb Minar without seeing one person, just herds of deer."
 That's what happens when 15 million people converge.

-Despite the flutings, the base of the tower, red sandstone, is approximately circular.
+Despite the flutings, the tower, made of red sandstone, is approximately circular.
 The gate, leading to interior stairs, has been closed since a fatal stampede.

-The stairs reached to four elaborately corbelled balconies en route to the top.
+Interior stairs reach to four elaborately corbelled balconies en route to the top.

 The two top stories are cylindrical and of marble.
 The view from up there--at the top, about 240 feet high--looks over the extensive ruins of several ancient cities.
-The "Old Delhi" that the British knew lay a few miles to the north and was established by that latecomer, the Mogul Shah Jehan.
+The "Old Delhi" that the British knew lay a few miles to the north and was established by that latecomer, the Mughal Shah Jahan.

 The adjoining ruins of the great mosque have fared much less well.